suzanpaudel/pokedex/README.md

 # Pokedex App

 This is a react app that is build using Vite.
-This app implements the pokedex api to create a list of pokemon's and get their stats.
+This app implements the pokedex api to create a list of pokemons and get their stats.
 Here the user is able to add pokemon to his/her team which is preserved on the state reload.

 ### Installation